-A major part of Cronulla's allure are the beaches and bays that are slap-bang on the border of the suburb.
-Here, in the suburb considered one of the Shire's most vibrant jewels, it's the beach culture that sets the place apart.
+A major part of Cronulla's allure are the beaches and bays.
+Cronulla is considered one of the Shire's most vibrant jewels, it's the beach culture that sets the place apart.

 From summer through winter, mornings are for marching along the Esplanade, diving into the sea pools and enjoying some of Sydney's less-trampled bays and beaches.